nidecody/nidenote/index.md

 ### invite

+#### important: invite for the bot is currently not public. the text below still exists for when the link goes public.

-if you wanna add nidenote to your server, you can do so by clicking here.
+if you wanna add nidenote to your server, you can do so by clicking this link: